French unions warn of mass job cuts in reform talks

 Hardline union CGT named 46 companies it said were planning to shut production sites in a list published in French media that showed about 90,000 jobs threatened directly or indirectly.

-Firms planning to close factories ranged from carmakers PSA Peugeot Citron and General Motors to retailer Conforama, according to the list.
+Firms planning to close factories ranged from carmakers PSA Peugeot Citron (PEUP.PA) and General Motors (GM.N) to retailer Conforama (PRTP.PA), according to the list.

 "We want to deal with these layoff plans immediately," Francois Chereque, head of the CFDT union, France's largest by membership, told Europe 1 radio.
 "We are urgently requesting the state to focus on jobs.
 Jobs are the Number 1 problem."

-The task of staving off an avalanche of job cuts falls to Industry Minister Arnaud Montebourg, who was present at Tuesday's talks and has been given the mission of stopping healthy firms from laying off workers.
+The task of staving off an avalanche of job cuts falls to Industry Minister Arnaud Montebourg, present at Tuesday's talks, who has been given a mission to stop healthy firms from laying off workers.

 WAGE CONFLICT

-Unions also used Tuesday's talks to outline their views on how the new government should adjust the previous administration's raising of the retirement age and changes to the wage negotiation system and the minimum wage.
+Unions will also use Tuesday's talks to outline their views on how the new government should adjust the previous administration's raising of the retirement age and changes to the wage negotiation system and the minimum wage.

 Chereque said Hollande would have to fulfil a campaign promise to raise the minimum wage, but said a rise of more than 20 percent, as hardline union FO wants, would be unrealistic.